 And, they’re definitely are white men willing to do the same for black women.

 They’re definitely an anomaly, in this day and age, though.
-The fact of the matter is, institutionalized racism has become so ingrained and normalized in people’s psyches, to be challenged on that racism is seen as uncomfortable, unsettling, abnormal, and bizarre–aka things people don’t exactly see as sexy or desirable in regards to things they want in their love life.
+The fact of the matter is, institutionalized racism has become so ingrained and normalized in people’s psyches, to be challenged on that very racism is seen as uncomfortable, unsettling, abnormal, and bizarre–aka things people don’t exactly see as sexy or desirable in regards to things they want in their love life.

-Which is why I know why there are many black men and women who choose not date outside of their ethnic groups, and I really do not blame them.
+This is why I know why there are many black men and women who choose not to date outside of their ethnic groups, and I really do not blame them.
 They would rather stick with their own ethnic group, because they want someone who already has an understanding of the black experience in America and who will fully support them in that respect.

 If you are black and you choose to date someone outside of your ethnic group, I challenge you to challenge them.

 Unapologetically and openly the talk about the TRUE history of black people in this country.
 Hold nothing back, and DO NOT water down harsh facts to spare feelings.
 If they can’t handle the heavy topics–and are not will deal with some white guilt, they will never truly love you and are not the ones for you.

 Challenge them on the covert racism that been institutionalized and that we’ve been conditioned to think is normal and “not a big deal”: (Read it.
 Learn it.)